 In the evening we went to see another campground located by the river.
 We decided not to spend the night there because the water is too close and the young one goes crazy.

 Then we went to the lookout that was located on a small hill.
 The view was wonderful.
 We could see water, cows, green trees, and the magnificent, majestic Pentecost mountain range in the distance.

 We could even see the Pentecost River crossing far away and it was just spectacular!
 The red colours of the mountains were almost unreal.

 Down to earth issues

 We were also forced to do some washing.
 It is not an easy matter if you do not have electricity.
 I don’t even want to describe what happened at public washing machines.
 I went there and retired right after as the queues were enormous.

-As a result we started to plan an ecological washing.
-That is: our washing machine + battery + solar power.
+As a result, we started to plan an ecological washing.
+That is our washing machine + battery + solar power.
 The first wash was done with no issues.
-Second wasn’t very successful.
-In fact it didn’t happen at all.
+The second wasn’t very successful.
+In fact, it didn’t happen at all.
 We blew the fuse but for a moment we thought that we had broken the washing machine completely.
-Unfortunately solar power wasnt enough, we had to run the generator.
+Unfortunately, solar power wasn’t enough, we had to run the generator.

 Next Stop – Ellenbrae Station

-Next day we were back on the road.
-On the 100 km road to Ellenbrae Station we encountered 3 kangaroos, a dingo, 2 brolgas and 2 bulldozers.
-Obviously we took some photos to our collection.
+The next day we were back on the road.
+On the 100 km road to Ellenbrae Station, we encountered 3 kangaroos, a dingo, 2 brolgas, and 2 bulldozers.
+Obviously, we took some photos to create a new album.